NHDrizzt/ecommerce-boss/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project has been made on a 1728px Width Screen Only

+Check it live at [https://ecommerce-boss.vercel.app/](https://ecommerce-boss.vercel.app/) in a 1728px width screen.